-According to Avian Biotech, lovebirds are especially susceptible to Psittacine Beak and Feather disease (PBFD).
+Lovebirds are especially susceptible to Psittacine Beak and Feather Disease (PBFD).
 This contagious, often fatal viral infection causes feather abnormalities and abnormal beak growth, but the disease can also affect the brain and liver, as well as suppress the immune system.
-Many birds often die from secondary infections before the primary disease runs its course.
+Many birds die from secondary infections before the primary disease runs its course.

 Unfortunately, there is currently no cure for the disease, but scientists are trying to develop a vaccine.
 Testing for PBFD should be part of a lovebird's initial veterinary work up.

 Lovebirds can be trained to sit on your hands, "talk" and make sounds, and do other fun tricks.
 They are highly intelligent and social and are great candidates for clicker training.
 Some typical tricks that owners teach their lovebirds include stepping up, spinning, lifting a wing (waving) and ringing bells.